 Maintenance of Records

-A copy of the complaint and resolution shall be maintained in a confidential manner in the Office of the Assistant Dean for Student Services.
+A copy of the complaint and resolution shall be maintained in a confidential manner in the Office of the Assistant Dean of Academic and Student Affairs.